 To make Routr a welcoming and harassment-free experience for everyone, we follow the Contributor Covenant Code of Conduct.

-This is a list of third-party companies and individuals who provide products or services related to Routr.
+The following is a list of third-party companies and individuals who provide products or services related to Routr.
 Routr is an independent open source project which does not endorse any company.
-The list is provided in alphabetical order.
+This list goes down alphabetically.

 Pedro Sanders (independent contractor)